pydicom/pynetdicom/docs/index.rst

 `DICOM <http://dicom.nema.org/>`_ is the international standard for medical images and related information.
 It defines the formats and communication protocols for media exchange in radiology, cardiology, radiotherapy and other medical domains.
-If you've ever had an X-ray or an ultrasound or many other medical procedures, then the chances are that data generated was stored as a DICOM dataset and sent using the DICOM networking protocol.
+If you've ever had an X-ray or an ultrasound or one of many other medical procedures, then the chances are that the DICOM standard was involved in some way.

 pynetdicom3
 ~~~~~~~~~~~